numpy/numpy/doc/source/reference/arrays.nditer.rst

 - used the nditer as a context manager using the :keyword:`with` statement, and the temporary data will be written back when the context is exited.
-- call the iterator's `close` method once finished iterating, which will trigger the write-back.
+- call the iterator's `~nditer.close` method once finished iterating, which will trigger the write-back.

-The nditer can no longer be iterated once either `close` is called or its context is exited.
+The nditer can no longer be iterated once either `~nditer.close` is called or its context is exited.

 .. admonition:: Example